mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 with the `split_cells` pass, which I plan to report in the future.
 The main issue with this is being able to triage results into a minimised and useful form to report to maintainers, which is quite a non-trivial task.

+One other verification technique that would be interesting to explore is that of _bitstream fault-injection._
+This was planned earlier in development with a tool known as the `ecp5_shotgun`, which was going to be used to inject faults into the FPGA bitstream on a Lattice ECP5 FPGA, and test its behaviour in the real world.
+For FPGAs in particular, one of the biggest problems with their usage in space is that their configuration SRAM ("CRAM") takes up significantly more area than the actual LUTs themselves, thus making it more susceptible to SEUs.
+When a fault occurs, it has the effect of actually _changing_ the circuit entirely, which could be significantly harder to correct.
+This is an area that would benefit from further research.

-In addition to all the above improvements, there are also some new research directions I have identified to explore.
-The fact that, in many of these test cases, the voter circuit occupies a significantly larger area compared to the main circuit.
+Finally, in addition to all the above improvements, there are also some new research directions I have identified to explore.
+Interestingly, in many of these test cases, the voter circuit occupies a significantly larger area compared to the main circuit.
 This raises the possibility of an area-driven, or even a placement-driven approach to TMR.
-In addition to performing TMR at the synthesis level, we could also take a placement-driven approach to radiation hardening that places ASIC/FPGA cells in such a way as to mitigate multi-bit upsets, and potentially single-event upsets, between replicas of the TMR.
+To elaborate on that concept, in addition to performing TMR at the synthesis level, we would modify th EDA placer to attempt to place ASIC/FPGA cells in such a way as to mitigate multi-bit upsets, and potentially single-event upsets, between replicas of the TMR.
 In essence, this would involve placing the ASIC/FPGA to maximise frequency while minimising the probability of a particle striking both replicas in a single TMR block.
 Likewise, although I have performed formal equivalence-based fault injection studies in this thesis, if the TaMaRa algorithm was powerful enough to handle industry-standard circuits such as CPUs, it would be very interesting to fabricate a chip or design an FPGA using the TaMaRa algorithm and subject it to real radiation.
 Similarly, it would be interesting to compare the performance of non-TMR techniques such as Error Correcting Codes (ECCs) in real-world radiation scenarios.
+Potentially, Hamming or Bose–Chaudhuri–Hocquenghem (BCH) codes could provide similar or greater SEU-mitigation performance at the cost of significantly less area, particularly in microprocessor designs.
+This could also be combined with techniques such as rolling back and re-issuing instructions when faults occur, or issuing each instruction three times and comparing the result.
+Finally, although not as advanced as the prior ideas, it would be interesting to better understand _why_ particular circuits perform better or worse when injected under TMR, as this could answer questions raised in @sec:analysis.

+All in all, I think there are a number of interesting avenues to pursue in radiation-hardening research for integrated circuits, and I do intend to pursue these through a PhD.

 == Summary
+In this thesis, I have presented _TaMaRa_: an automated Triple Modular Redundancy EDA flow for Yosys.
+In
+@chap:intro, I introduced the background and the concept of the TaMaRa algorithm.
+In @chap:lit, I performed an extensive literature review of automated-TMR over many years of academic literature, and divided the literature into two main approaches: design-level and netlist-level.
+In @chap:method, I described the TaMaRa algorithm in detail, and explained how it uses a backwards-BFS logic-cone based approach to find and replicate TMR elements without changing circuit behaviour.
+I also introduced the extensive verification methodology I used.
+In @chap:results, I presented a number of test circuits, as well as comprehensive formally-verified fault-injection studies.
+Finally, in the prior section of this chapter, I presented a detailed analysis of future work and improvements for the TaMaRa algorithm.
+While it may be early days for TaMaRa algorithm, my hope is that this algorithm and future research that I perform in this space will be beneficial to many.

+Thank you for reading.

+#align(right)[#sym.qed]